jwalton/gchalk/README.md

 ## 256 and Truecolor color support

-Gawk supports 256 colors and [Truecolor](https://gist.github.com/XVilka/8346728) (16 million colors) on supported terminal apps, including Windows 10.
+GChalk supports 256 colors and [Truecolor](https://gist.github.com/XVilka/8346728) (16 million colors) on supported terminal apps, including Windows 10.

 Colors are downsampled from 16 million RGB values to an ANSI color format that is supported by the terminal emulator (or by specifying `{level: n}` as a Chalk option).
-For example, Gawk configured to run at level 1 (basic color support) will downsample an RGB value of #FF0000 (red) to 91 (ANSI escape for bright-red).
+For example, GChalk configured to run at level 1 (basic color support) will downsample an RGB value of #FF0000 (red) to 91 (ANSI escape for bright-red).

 Examples:

-- `gawk.WithHex('#DEADED').Underline('Hello, world!')`
+- `gchalk.WithHex('#DEADED').Underline('Hello, world!')`
-- `gawk.WithRGB(15, 100, 204).Inverse('Hello!')`
+- `gchalk.WithRGB(15, 100, 204).Inverse('Hello!')`

 Background versions of these models are prefixed with `Bg` and the first level of the module capitalized:

-- `gawk.WithBgHex('#DEADED').Underline('Hello, world!')`
+- `gchalk.WithBgHex('#DEADED').Underline('Hello, world!')`
-- `gawk.WithBgRgb(15, 100, 204).Unverse('Hello!')`
+- `gchalk.WithBgRgb(15, 100, 204).Unverse('Hello!')`

 The following color models can be used:

-- [`rgb`](https://en.wikipedia.org/wiki/RGB_color_model) - Example: `gawk.RGB(255, 136, 0)('Orange!')`
+- [`rgb`](https://en.wikipedia.org/wiki/RGB_color_model) - Example: `gchalk.RGB(255, 136, 0)('Orange!')`
-- [`hex`](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet) - Example: `gawk.Hex('#FF8800')('Orange!')`
+- [`hex`](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet) - Example: `gchalk.Hex('#FF8800')('Orange!')`
-- [`ansi256`](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) - Example: `gawk.BgAnsi256(194)('Honeydew, more or less')`
+- [`ansi256`](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) - Example: `gchalk.BgAnsi256(194)('Honeydew, more or less')`
-- [`ansi`](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit) - Example: `gawk.WithAnsi(31).BgAnsi(93)('red on bright yellow')`
+- [`ansi`](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit) - Example: `gchalk.WithAnsi(31).BgAnsi(93)('red on bright yellow')`

 ## Windows 10 Support

-Gawk is cross-platform, and will work on Linux and MacOS systems, but will also work on Windows 10, and without the need for writing to a special stream or using [ansicon](https://github.com/adoxa/ansicon).
+GChalk is cross-platform, and will work on Linux and MacOS systems, but will also work on Windows 10, and without the need for writing to a special stream or using [ansicon](https://github.com/adoxa/ansicon).

 Many ANSI color libraries for Go do a poor job of handling colors in Windows.
 This is because historically, Windows has not supported ANSI color codes, so hacks like ansicon or [go-colorable](https://github.com/mattn/go-colorable) were required.
 However, Windows 10 has supported ANSI escape codes since 2017 (build 10586 for 256 color support, and build 14931 for 16.7 million true color support).
 In [Windows Terminal](https://github.com/Microsoft/Terminal) this is enabled by default, but in `CMD.EXE` or PowerShell, ANSI support must be enabled via [`ENABLE_VIRTUAL_TERMINAL_PROCESSING`](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences).
-Gawk, of course, takes care of all of this for you.
+GChalk, of course, takes care of all of this for you.
 This functionality is also availabile in the [supportscolor](https://github.com/jwalton/go-supportscolor) library if you're an ANSI library author and you'd like to add this functionality to your own project.

 ## Color Detection

 Color support is automatically detected using [supportscolor](https://github.com/jwalton/go-supportscolor), and [flags and command line arguments](https://github.com/jwalton/go-supportscolor#info) supported by supportscolor are also supported here.
-Gawk will automatically obey all the recommendations from [Command Line Interface Guidelines](https://clig.dev/#output).
+GChalk will automatically obey all the recommendations from [Command Line Interface Guidelines](https://clig.dev/#output).
 The following will disable color:

 - stdout is not a TTY.
-(Or, for `gawk.Stderr`, stderr is not a TTY.)
+(Or, for `gchalk.Stderr`, stderr is not a TTY.)
 - The `NO_COLOR` environment variable is set.
 - The `TERM` variable has the value `dumb`.
 - The user passes the option `--no-color`, `--no-colors`, `--color=false`, or `--color=never`.